 Christmas (I think) with the family at our home on 168th St. in Portland, mid-60s.
 Back row from left are Henry and Dorothy Tetz (Dorothy was Helene’s sister), my sister Nancy and Uncle Gordon.
 The rest from left: Duane, Allan, me, Ken, Allan’s mother Mary, Gordon and Duane’s sister Carolyn, invisible obscured person, Frank (Arzell’s brother) and Katherine, Arzell’s mother.

-We also loved rampaging around the abandoned church next door to Arzell and Helene’s house in Grass Valley.
-The extended family spent many Christmases there, laughing and stuffing ourselves with Helene’s fabulous meals.
+We also loved rampaging around in the abandoned church next door to Arzell and Helene’s house in Grass Valley.
+The extended family spent many Christmases at that unique house.
+Grandpa had indulged Grandma by painting it her favorite color – bright pink.
+We laughed and stuffed ourselves with Helene’s fabulous meals.

 The extended family at Grandpa’s house for Christmas, mid-60s.
 I’m in the middle of the table on the right, Allan is to my right.
 At every meal, he was to my right, and since he was left-handed, I had to contend constant prods from his elbow as he ate.

-Allan’s Mom Mary.
-Her death from symptoms of lupus was a huge blow to Allan many others.
-She was also my mother’s dearest friend.
+Allan’s mother Mary.
+Her death from symptoms of lupus was a huge blow to Allan and many others.
+She was also my mother Darleane’s dearest friend.

-In later years, Allan and I did not spend so much time together as I went to Washington DC to work for National Public Radio and the Washington Post, while Allan stayed in his beloved Portland to attend Portland state and get a marketing degree.
+In later years, Allan and I did not spend so much time together as I went to Washington DC to work for National Public Radio and the Washington Post, while Allan stayed in his beloved Portland to attend Portland State University and get a marketing degree.

 The hippy years, possibly 1975.
 My mother Darleane in the foreground.